MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-logback.md

 # Logging with the Azure SDK for Java and Logback

-This article provides an overview of how to log in applications that make use of the Azure SDK for Java and that wish to log using Logback.
-As mentioned in the [logging overview](java-sdk-logging-overview.md), all Azure client libraries log through [SLF4J](http://www.slf4j.org/), and as such, logging frameworks such as [Logback](http://logback.qos.ch/) can be used.
+This article provides an overview of how to add logging using Logback to applications that make use of the Azure SDK for Java.
+As mentioned in [Configure logging in the Azure SDK for Java](java-sdk-logging-overview.md), all Azure client libraries log through [SLF4J](http://www.slf4j.org/).
+You can therefore use logging frameworks such as [Logback](http://logback.qos.ch/).

 To enable Logback logging, you must do two things: